CASPer and Duet: The Facts (2025-2026)

 Not all medical schools want to see applicants’ Casper results.
 However, many top schools do require the Casper exam, including Boston University, Penn State, Tulane, and Virginia Tech.
 If you already know where you plan to apply and your chosen schools don’t require Casper, you can probably skip these assessments.
 However, if you think your target list of medical schools may change or evolve, it’s a good idea to take the tests.
 In general, students don’t spend a great deal of time preparing for the Casper exams, so it won’t get in the way of other parts of the medical school application process.
 You can find a list of schools that accept Casper results here.

-List of Medical Schools that Require CASPer, Snapshot and Duet (updated as of July, 2021)
+List of Medical Schools that Require CASPer and Duet

 Baylor College of Medicine